danielbodnar/awesome-stars/README.md

 ## devops

+- [0x4D31/burpa](https://github.com/0x4D31/burpa) - Burp-Automator: A Burp Suite Automation Tool with Slack Integration.
+It can be used with Jenkins and Selenium to automate Dynamic Application Security Testing (DAST).
+- [marcinguy/betterscan-ce](https://github.com/marcinguy/betterscan-ce) - Code Scanning/SAST/Static Analysis/Linting using many tools/Scanners + OpenAI GPT with One Report (Code, IaC) - Betterscan Community Edition (CE)
+- [Legit-Labs/legitify](https://github.com/Legit-Labs/legitify) - Detect and remediate misconfigurations and security risks across all your GitHub and GitLab assets
+- [Pradumnasaraf/DevOps](https://github.com/Pradumnasaraf/DevOps) - I created this repository to keep my learning, notes, and code in one place for various tools in DevOps.
+Now, it's helping thousands of learners, practitioners, and professionals every day in their De
+- [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.
+- [actionjack/so-you-want-to-onboard-a-devops-engineer](https://github.com/actionjack/so-you-want-to-onboard-a-devops-engineer) - Guidance on how to make your environment easier to onboard for Web Ops Engineers, SRE's and DevOps Practitioners
 - [bytebase/bytebase](https://github.com/bytebase/bytebase) - The GitLab/GitHub for database DevOps.
 World's most advanced database DevOps and CI/CD for Developer, DBA and Platform Engineering teams.
 - [SansGuidon/bookmarks](https://github.com/SansGuidon/bookmarks) - :warning: Mirrored from https://gitea.zoemp.be/sansguidon/bookmarks ! :bookmark: +5K awesome resources for geeks and software crafters :beer:
 - [serversideup/spin](https://github.com/serversideup/spin) - 🚀 Replicate your production environment locally using Docker.
 Just run "spin up".
 It's really that easy.